openqasm/openqasm/source/language/openpulse.rst

   get_frequency(frame fr) -> float;

-Changing the frequency or phase is an instantaneous operation.
-If a vendor is unable to support such instantaneous operations, it is expected that the compiler shall raise a compile-time error when encountering such frame manipulations.
+Changing the frequency or phase behaves as an instantaneous operation (ie., its duration is zero device ticks) at the current time point of the frame.
+If a vendor If a vendor is unable to support such instantaneous operations, it is expected that the compiler shall raise a compile-time error when encountering such frame manipulations.

-Moreover, the exact precision of these calculations is hardware specific.
-If either the frequency or phase are set to values that are invalid for the hardware, the compiler shall raise a compile-time error.
+The exact precision and range of the frequency is hardware specific, and it is likely hardware vendors will perform a float to fixed conversion in the backend.
+If the frequency is set to an out of bounds value, the compiler shall raise a compile-time error.

 Here's an example of manipulating the phase to calibrate an ``rz`` gate on a frame called ``driveframe``: